leixiaofeng-astar/eye_rasabot/data/nlu.md

 - How can I reduce the aura symptoms of migraine?
 - Should I get a brain scan for my migraine?
 - I am seeing zig zag bright lines, should I go for a brain scan?

-## intent: sixthnervepalsy-condition-neuroophthalmology
-- What is 6th nerve palsy?
-- Why do I have double vision side by side?
-- Why do I see double when I look far but I am fine when I am reading?
-- What is 6th nerve palsy?
-- What does the 6th nerve do?
-- I am seeing double vision with the objects side by side, what is happening?
-- Why is my eye turned inwards?
-- I woke up with my eye squinted inwards, what happened?
-- My eye has been drifting inwards gradually, what is the reason?
-- Why do I see double side by side?
-- What is the function of the abducens nerve?

 ## intent: sixthnervepalsy-cause-neuroophthalmology
 - What is the cause of cranial 6th nerve palsy?